Log in to v4

 3. Ready to merge - the final phase, where pull requests are ready to merge and the GitHub status is "success"

-The bulk of your work in PullApprove will be designing workflows and review teams that match how your organization wants to work.
 In the PullApprove UI, you'll be able to visualize where pull requests fall and create new workflows to "bucket" them into different processes.

 Pull request workflow